‘There's a whole world of writers to read who are not like you ... All we have to do is read outside of our comfort zone’ - Lemn Sissay

 In order for these social and economic benefits to be spread throughout all social groups, it is imperative that the culture on offer reflects the diversity of our society and a plurality of stories is being told.
 If audiences feel that culture reflects and speaks to their own experience, they are more likely to engage and more readers will be created.

-A survey conducted as part of Arts Council England’s report Literature in the 21st Century found that 73% of respondents felt that there was an issue with the representation of BAME voices in literary fiction.
+A survey conducted as part of Arts Council England’s report Literature in the 21st Century found that 73% of respondents felt that there was an issue with the underepresentation of minority ethnic voices in literary fiction.
 Similar concerns exist around class and regional representation.
-A 2018 study found that just 1% of British children’s books feature a main character who is black or minority ethnic.
+A 2018 study found that only 1% of British children’s books feature a main character who is not white.
 This must change so that literature truly reflects the make-up of the society we live in.

 What Are We Asking For?